ptc-iot-sharing/MonacoEditorTWX/README.md

   script.charset = "UTF-8";
   document.getElementsByTagName("head")[0].appendChild(script);
   ```

+Notes:
-  Please note that in the New Composer, all editors will be replaced with the Monaco editor, including the script editor, subscription editor, CSS editor, expression editor and other JSON/XML editors.
+* In the New Composer (Thingworx 8.4 and later), all editors will be replaced with the Monaco editor, including the script editor, subscription editor, CSS editor, expression editor and other JSON/XML editors.
+* The last Monaco Editor extension that is compatible with the Old Composer (8.3 or earlier) is version [v1.16.1](https://github.com/ptc-iot-sharing/MonacoEditorTWX/releases/tag/v1.16.1)

 ### Removing

 To remove the extension, just delete it using the Extension Management in Thingworx.
-Optionally, you can also undo the changes in step 3. above.

 ### Upgrading